 For the last 2 years we have been selling wholesale Amethyst and Andradite (Demantoid and topazolite) garnets from Peidra Parada, Veracruz State, Mexico.
 This classic amethyst locality produces some of the finest, unique forms of lustrous amethyst crystals.
 These crystals are formed in vesicular andesite, volcanic vugs with amethyst quartz, calcite, epidote, and various zeolites.

 Then in March, some miners contacted us about a mine they had been digging some 10 miles away from the center of the Amethyst mining activity.
-Apparently the owners grandfather had begun this dig and found the material ugly thus closing it up.
-The miners told us "we found Cactus Quartz" referring to the material mined in the Broekenboutshoek area, of South Africa.
+Apparently the owner's grandfather had begun this dig many years earlier and found the material ugly, thus closing it up.
+At the time, he had found the long white skeletal crystals with very little color.
+This time, the miners were excited.
+They told us that they had found "Cactus Quartz" referring to the material mined in the Broekenboutshoek area of South Africa.
 We looked at his pictures and saw a unique and exciting material.
-We told them it was not "cactus Quartz" but since the dominant cactus of this area in Mexico is the Cholla.
-We said you found Cholla quartz of Veracruz.
+We told them it was not "cactus Quartz" but since the dominant cactus of this area in Mexico is the Cholla we told them they found Cholla quartz of Veracruz.